 Sex and Gender in Research (SAGER)

-Gender - refers to socially constructed and enacted roles and behaviors which occur in a historical and cultural context and vary across societies and over time.
+Gender - refers to socially constructed and enacted roles and behaviours which occur in a historical and cultural context and vary across societies and over time.
+Gender is usually incorrectly conceptualized as a binary (man / woman or feminine/masculine) factor.
+In reality, there is a spectrum of gender identities and expressions defining how individuals identify themselves and express their gender

 Springer Nature Territorial Neutrality Policy